Equity Investment Meaning

 Advantages of Equity Investment

-- Promotes Institutional Holding – When a company lists itself on a stock exchange, it will now increase its visibility to further institutional investors like mutual funds and hedge funds who can now take stakes in the company through buying equity shares in those companies.
-In this manner institutional holdings too will be promoted.
+- Promotes Institutional Holding – When a company lists itself on a stock exchange, it will now increase its visibility to further institutional investors like mutual funds and hedge funds, which can now take stakes in the company through buying equity shares in those companies.
+In this manner, institutional holdings, too, will be promoted.